Le deuxième souffle (1966 film): Plot

 Commissaire Fardiano of the Marseille police arrests and tortures Gu and Paul, but neither says anything.
 Gu is racked with guilt for having implicated Paul, and when he is shown a newspaper article that says he informed, he punches his hands through a window and bashes his head against a file cabinet, which gets him sent to the hospital.

 Jo, who is scared Gu might want revenge for having sent the men to Manouche's house, takes the rumors about Gu as an opportunity to try to get rid of him.
 He, Antoine, and Pascal tell Orloff that, as he vouched for Gu, he has to kill the rat, which he agrees to do, but only if he can prove that Gu was not set up.
-While Orloff begins to investigate, Gu escapes from the hospital and abducts Fardiano, who he kills after forcing the commissaire to confess, in writing, to tricking Gu and torturing suspects.
+While Orloff begins to investigate, Gu escapes from the hospital and abducts Fardiano, whom he kills after forcing the commissaire to confess, in writing, to tricking Gu and torturing suspects.

 Orloff is with Manouche when Gu returns, and he tells Gu to escape right away, as Blot is in town, and let him work to clear Gu's name and Paul's expensive lawyers worry about getting Paul released.
 Gu agrees to let Orloff show Fardiano's confession to Jo, Antoine, and Pascal, but then, after shaving his mustache, he knocks Orloff out and goes to the meeting himself, where he kills Jo, is shot by Antoine, and kills Pascal and Antoine.
 Dragging himself to the stairway of the apartment building, Gu fires at the police as they enter and is shot by Godefroy, one of Blot's detectives.
 Blot rushes up to Gu, who gives Fardiano's confession to Blot and says "Manouche" before dying.
 Outside, Blot lets Manouche past a barricade and tells her Gu did not have any final words and she should go back to Paris.
 He then drops Fardiano's confession at the feet of a journalist.